jart/fabulous/docs/index.rst

    :maxdepth: 2

 :Version: 0.1.8
+:Author: Justine Alexandra Roberts Tunney
-:Copyright: Copyright (c) 2009-2016 Justine Tunney
+:Copyright: Copyright 2009-2016 The Fabulous Authors.
+All rights reserved.
-:License: MIT / OFL / Apache 2.0
+:License: Apache 2.0 / OFL

 Fabulous is a Python library (and command line tools) designed to make the output of terminal applications look *fabulous*.
 Fabulous allows you to print